Email Filtering at Middlebury

 How To Work With The Quarantine

-Messages in your Quarantine should be treated with special caution as they have been tagged as spam, phishing, or bulk email by advanced email filtering technologies.
+Messages in your Quarantine should be treated with special caution as they have been tagged as spam, phishing or bulk email by advanced email filtering technologies.
 Do not click any links in Quarantined messages or release them to your Inbox unless you are absolutely sure that the message is legitimate.
 Be particularly suspicious of messages asking you to update your account, reset your password, expand your email storage quota, etc. Remember, any message that asks for your password or username is not to be trusted.
 For more information about how to protect yourself from phishing attacks, please see http://go/phish/.

 Quarantine Notifications